Lrapava/CS106A-homework/README.md

-# My homework for the programming methodology course
+# My homework for CS106A

 Hello, here you can find source code for every CS106A homework assignment I've written